 The 8am said eucharist (Holy Communion) will take place as detailed below.

-The 10am service is online.
+The 10am service is only being held in St Mary's Church.

-Most of our services are centered on the Eucharist (also known as Holy Communion, The Lord's Supper or the Mass).
+Most of our services are centred on the Eucharist (also known as Holy Communion, The Lord's Supper or the Mass).
 When Jesus shared the Last Supper with his disciples he told them that they should share in this meal in the future in order to remember Him.
 Therefore we follow this commandment and we learn to know Jesus through the words of the Bible and sharing the bread and wine (the communion).

 Said Eucharist 8am Sunday and 10am Wednesday